A Survey on Deep Learning Event Extraction: Approaches and Applications: Introduction

 \subsection{Organization of the Survey}

 The rest of the survey is organized as follows.
-Section~\ref{Section 2} introduces the concepts and different task definition of event extraction.
-Section~\ref{Section 3} summarizes the existing paradigm related to event extraction, including pipeline-based methods and joint-based methods, including a summary table.
+Section~\ref{Section 2} introduces the concepts and task definitions of event extraction.
+Section~\ref{Section 3} summarizes the existing paradigm related to event extraction, including pipeline-based methods and joint-based methods, constituting a summary table.
 Section~\ref{Section 4} introduces traditional event extraction and deep learning-based event extraction with a comparison.
-Section~\ref{Section 5} and Section~\ref{Section 6} introduces the primary datasets and metrics.
-We then give quantitative results of the leading models in classic event extraction datasets in Section~\ref{Section 7}.
-Finally, we summarize the main challenges for deep learning event extraction in Section~\ref{Section 8} before concluding the article in Section~\ref{Section 9}.
+Section~\ref{Section 5} introduces the event extraction on different scenarios.
+Section~\ref{Section 6} and Section~\ref{Section 7} primary event extraction corpus and metrics.
+We then give quantitative results of the leading models in classic event extraction datasets in Section~\ref{Section 8}.
+Finally, we summarize event extraction applications and main challenges for event extraction in Section~\ref{Section 9} and Section~\ref{Section 10} before concluding the article in Section~\ref{Section 11}.